alecholmes/tdiff/README.md

 # Roadmap

 - Better README.
-- Cleaner, better documented code.
+- Cleaner code.
 - Better usage/help output.
 - Nice error messages.
 - Check that `git` and `go tool` are installed.
 - Flag to include non-Go files in output.
     - TBD: This may just include changed files recursively reachable from the directory of the given package.
-- Flag for verbose output.
+- Flag for verbose output (IN PROGRESS).
 - Unit tests.
 - Investigate: Correctly dealing with stdlib packages.
 - Investigate: Is it possible to use a library instead of shelling out to `go list`?